 - A second hotel option for travelers offering different amenities and lower room rates than Snoqualmie's current hotel option, the Salish Lodge & Spa

 - Job creation: 35-38 jobs in the hotel and restaurant, plus 50-62 jobs for adjacent retail and offices

 - Increased business for local restaurants, shops, and professional services

 - Increased diversified revenue include property, utility, sales, and B&O taxes, which could help alleviate the need for increased residential and commercial property taxes in the future for infrastructure, public safety, services, and city staffing

 - Increased hotel/motel tax, which is allocated to local tourism-based organizations to fund tourism-related attractions

-- Peak-season tourists unable to stay at the Salish Lodge & Spa due to sell-out
+- Travelers unable to be accommodated by the Salish Lodge & Spa during peak-season sell outs

 - Participants and spectators of the annual Boeing Classic PGA Champions Tour

 - Business professionals visiting corporations in the Snoqualmie Ridge Business Park